U.S. News Rankings

 |School type||public, coed college|

 When applying to New Mexico Highlands University, it's important to note the application deadline is rolling.
 The application fee at New Mexico Highlands University is $15.
-It is least selective, with an acceptance rate of 100.0 percent.
+It has an an acceptance rate of 100 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.